-Crock Pot Christmas Candy is a delicious treat to enjoy this holiday season.
+Crock Pot Christmas Crack is a delicious treat to enjoy this holiday season.
 These peanut clusters have a decadent candy mixture and taste amazing.

 Crock pot christmas candy stacked together.

-I have the easiest and most delicious recipe for you to try.
+This is the easiest and most delicious recipe for Crockpot Christmas Candy.
 We make this every Christmas to give away to friends and family.
 The slow cooker makes it super easy without any work.
+It is an annual tradition at our house but it’s easy enough for busy moms.

 What is Crockpot Candy?

-Crockpot Candy is rich and decadent treat with only a few ingredients and a short cook time.
-This yummy recipe only calls for 5 ingredients and sprinkles if you desire.
+Crockpot Candy is a rich and decadent treat with only a handful of ingredients and minimum cook time.
+You only need 5 ingredients and sprinkles if you desire.

 The sweet and salt combination is delicious.
-Each cluster is decorated with festive red and green sprinkles for an easy treat.
+Each cluster is decorated with red and green sprinkles for an easy treat that is festive.
 The sprinkles can easily be changed for other occasions during the year.

 Ingredients